 High School Orators Wanted

-The American Legion Post 178 is seeking high school orators to participate in its annual Oratorical Scholarship Contest which will be held on Saturday, December 11 at The Grove-Main Auditorium at 9 am.
+The American Legion Post 178 is seeking high school orators to participate in its 2022 Oratorical Scholarship Contest which will be held on Saturday, December 10, 2022 at 9 am in the main auditorium at The Grove.

 The speech contest exists to develop deeper knowledge and appreciation for the U.S. Constitution.
 Since 1938, the program has presented participants with an academic speaking challenge that teaches important leadership qualities, the history of our nation’s laws, the ability to think and speak clearly, and an understanding of the duties, responsibilities, rights, and privileges of American citizenship.